Coronavirus skeptics vow to 'storm Berlin' | DW | 28.08.2020

 "On the one hand there is the possibility to limit open-air gatherings, but corona has left us in a unique situation," she told DW.
 "Before anything can be banned, it would be important to check if special requirements like face masks and social distancing can be upheld."

-As that wasn't the case at the August 1 protest, Berlin state authorities came to the conclusion that corona measures would not be upheld at this weekend's demo.
+As that was not the case at the August 1 protest, Berlin state authorities came to the conclusion that coronavirus prevention measures would not be upheld at this weekend's demo.

 From the political perspective, however, Riedl said it was "extremely clumsy" of Berlin's interior senator Geisel to add that he didn't want Berlin to be used as a 'backdrop for coronavirus deniers, Reichsbürger and right-wing extremists.'